 Alcohol is an important part of social life in Finland, as far as I have seen.
 Of course, this observation might be skewed because of my student life, but never the less, the interviews I have had with some Finns, more or less, confirms what I am going to say.

 Finns drink to get drunk!

 In some cultures drinking wine and beer with food is part of a daily routine that helps you relax when on break or after a long day at work.
-In Finland however one does not drink beer to refresh.
+In Finland, however, one does not drink beer to refresh.
 One buys alcohol in “pallets” and drinks till his/her bubble of privacy shrinks down to the size of a walnut and he/she becomes as social as an Italian at a wedding party.
-Drinking age in Finland is 18 and one can drink beer in public (as far as one’s not too obvious).
-This of course leads to uncomfortable public transportation rides back home where a bunch of drunk people are all huddled up in a bus that seems like a ship lost in a storm from the point of view of a drunk.
+The drinking age in Finland is 18 and one can drink beer in public (as far as one’s not too obvious).
+This, of course, leads to uncomfortable public transportation rides back home where a bunch of drunk people are all huddled up in a bus that seems like a ship lost in a storm from the point of view of a drunk.

 Almost all Finns below the age of 60/50 talk fluent English.
 They can be approached with a direct question but not with intentions of starting a small talk.
-As a matter of fact they have a word in Finnish for small talk which translates to: “Chewing S#!t!”
+As a matter of fact, they have a word in Finnish for a small talk which translates to “Chewing S#!t!”

 Want a finish friend?
 Be genuine and ask how a Finn does something (For example: Do Finns drink beer before, during, or after Sauna?
 Answer: all of the above).
 Don’t forget to say how much you like Finland.
 Don’t lie though.

 Bijan is an Iranian student currently studying for a Master’s degree in mechanical engineering in Finland.
 He has lived in South Africa, Switzerland and New York, USA.